 The Delica4 uses a David Boye Dent lock and this lock is a very, very good lock.
 Even under a super firm grip, the lock still holds.
 You can trust this lock even under the most demanding tasks.

-Within this article, we reviewed what you should look for in the best pocket knife as well as 10 great knives on the market today.
+Within this article, we reviewed what you should look for in the best pocket knives as well as top 10 knives on the market today.
 Based on your needs, the ordering might or might not be accurate for you.
 Take our guidelines into consideration when you are buying a knife.
 If you have any recommendations, leave them in the comment box below.